 Special thanks to my friends Shuchi Mehta and Drishti Kothari for helping me out with the edits to this much-needed blog.
 Our love for Udaipur is infinite and this made us work on this article together.
 It was great working with you!

 Looking for places nearby Udaipur city, check out my blog post on

 - The second longest wall in the world at Kumbhalgarh Fort, Rajasthan

 - Chittorgarh Fort Rajasthan – One of the largest forts in India

-Hope you have enjoyed reading Udaipur City travel blog.
+Hope you have enjoyed reading Udaipur City travel blog/travel guide.
 To get regular updates on upcoming budget blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.